 The parameters for short stitches are under the advanced sub-category.
-The parameters are as follows:
+The parameters are as follow:

 - Width This percentage adjust the width of the shorter stitches.
 It is a percentage of a programmed short stitch.
-It is not a percentage of the stitch line length. - Threshold When the inside dimension of the curve or angle becomes less than or equal to this specified percentage of the outside dimension, short stitches will be generated. - Disable Short Stitches When...: When stitch line lengths fall below this specified amount, short stitches will not be generated even when the feature is enabled.
-This is typically done to prevent thread breaks.
+It is not a percentage of the stitch line length. - Threshold When the inside dimension of the curve or angle becomes less than or equal to this specified percentage of the outside dimension, short stitches will be generated. - Disable Short Stitches When...: When stitch line lengths fall below this specified amount, short stitches will not be gener ated even when the feature is enabled.
+This is trained when the feature is enabled.